Fusion IP: University of Nottingham

 Fusion IP partnered with the University of Nottingham in 2013.
 This was announced as part of a new £20m funding round.
 The agreement is less formal than the company's first two agreements, and in effect gives Fusion first “look-see” rights to IP generated at the university.

 The agreement with the university was referred to as an MOU (memorandum of understanding).

 Swansea University

 Fusion IP partnered with Swansea University in 2013, at the same time as it entered an agreement with the University of Nottingham.
 The agreements for each university are identical.

 Financing Partnerships

 Finance Wales

 The Finance Wales Group managed funds of more than £335 million and had invested more than £189 million.
 It entered a memorandum of understanding with Fusion IP during 2007 and renewed this agreement in 2013, at which time Swansea University was added to the terms of reference.

 Finance Wales had co invested with Fusion IP in a number of companies including Diurnal, Medaphor, Q-Chip, Mesuro and Asalus.

 IP Group

-IP Group plc was a leading UK intellectual property commercialisation company, developing technology innovations primarily from its research intensive partner universities.
+IP Group plc is a UK intellectual property commercialisation company.
 IP Group provided more than traditional venture capital, providing its companies with access to business building expertise, networks, recruitment and business support.

-Since its admission to AIM in 2003, the Group had raised approximately £85 million of net proceeds from its shareholders (most recently through a placing raising £53 million after expenses in June 2011).
-This had provided the Group with strong cash reserves from which to provide capital to its spin-out opportunities and portfolio companies as they develop.